 Because every export process, shipper, customer and situation is unique, there is no single complete list of red flag indicators.
 There are, however, several ways to identify red flags.

-The Bureau of Industry and Security (BIS) has identified the following as red flag indicators:
+The Bureau of Industry and Security (BIS) identifies the following as red flag indicators:

 - A customer or customer’s address is similar to one of the parties found on the Commerce Department's (BIS's) list of denied persons.